 Is it rude to reschedule an appointment last minute?

-It's not ideal, but it's not automatically rude — it depends on how you handle it.
+Whether it comes across as rude depends entirely on how you handle it.
 Emergencies and genuinely unexpected situations are universally understood.
 What makes a last-minute reschedule rude is doing it without explanation, without apology, or making it a repeated habit.
-If you need to reschedule at the last minute, call (don't just email), lead with a sincere apology, offer to accommodate the other person's schedule, and make sure you show up reliably to the rescheduled time.
+If you need to reschedule at the last minute, call (don't only send an email), lead with a sincere apology, offer to accommodate the other person's schedule, and make sure you show up reliably to the rescheduled time.

 How many times can you reschedule an appointment?